mnott/vmprestage/README.md

 Summary
 ---------

 This is a small helper script that you can utilize to copy VirtualBox virtual machines running on a Linux host from one or more directories in which you may hold those machines, into a pre-staging area from which backup tools such as the excellent [BRU](http://www.tolisgroup.com) can pick them up.
 I call this process pre-staging, since backup tools like BRU have their own staging mechanism, and this tool is typically run in advance.

+The repository also now contains some wrapper scripts that you can use to wrap vmprestage as part of a BRU backup job.
+See below under [Wrapper](#wrapper).

 The script follows the idea of differentiating between machines that are frequently used (or, "hot"), those that are unfrequently used ("warm") and finally those that may mostly not ever be used ("cold").
 This is a classification that you make.
 In my example, I hold virtual machines in directories, or source locations, like:

 ```
 /data-intern/vmware